tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): SAS seraches for the temporary libary refrence by the libref Work and then the permanent libary refernced by the by the libref Library.
 - *Question* (cnguyen77-stat6250): Can ranges in the VALUE statement specify a list of numeric and character values separated by commas?
 - *Answer* (cnguyen77-stat6250): You can list values separated by commas, but the list must contain either all numeric values or all character values.
 Data set variables are either numeric or character.
+- *Question* (sbagdi-stat6250): What is the value range for numeric values?
+Also, what is the maximum character length for numeric format name?
+- *Answer* (sbagdi-stat6250): The numeric VALUE range is – 0-1500.
+And, numeric format names can be up to 36 characters in length.